Not Accepting Guests

 Join Couchsurfing to see Sonja’s full profile.
 It’s free!

 Once there was a princess who had no kingdom.
 She had dainty hands though, and an affinity for languages and blueberries.
 Every day, the princess would wander around, looking for her kingdom.
 She travelled as far as India and over the sea to the Wild West.
 She met kings and queens of the most peculiar realms and she heard languages she never dared to dream of.
 But however much she was looking for her kingdom, she couldn't find it.

 One day, when she was on a far away island, she met a jester, who was wearing an awfully attractive hat and could talk about wondrous things and brush his teeth with his left hand.
 She fell in love in the blink of an eye and let him hold her dainty hands.
 And since the jester did not have his own kingdom either - as jesters seldom do - and was far away from his home too, they decided to instead stay on the very island where they had met.
 Kingdomless and happy.

 And so we did.
 At least for a year, when I lived in Cambridge with my jester.
 Then I went back to Switzerland to finish my studies and teach some eleven year old mischiefs how to hopefully survive in our school system.
-And now I am travelling South and North America and some other places for a year, I returned to the UK with the handsome jester in summer.
+And now, after travelling South and North America and some other places for a year, I returned to the UK and now wait for the handsome jester to join me in winter.
 That is the story so far...
 I can't wait for the happily ever after part.